pedroceles/pytest-example/docs/FIXTURES.md

 ## Fixture clean-up

-Every fixture will run before the test.
+Every fixture will run before the test it's included in.
 However some times it is also necessary to do a clean-up after the tests.
 To achieve this, the feature should `yield` a value instead of returning it.
 The clean-up run time will depend on the fixture's scope.
 If it is `function`, after it test where it is used, if it is `class` after it test case and so on.